HWCloudEngine/hypernet-agentless/doc/source/hypernet_agentless.rst

                                | Jacket |
                                +--------+

-The implementation is based on a Neutron extension and plugin in the jacket and an agent installed in the extra hyperswitch VM.
-The hypernet agent less Neutron plugin implements:
+The implementation is based on a neutron extension and plugin in the jacket and an agent installed in the hyperswitch VM.
+The hypernet agent less neutron plugin implements:
    - hyperswitch APIs to manage the extra provider virtual machine (hyperswitches)
    - agentlessport APIs to define a hyper port as an agent less port
    - Messaging supplementary API for the hyperswitch agent control communication.